adelaideecoinformatics/ImageRepository/README.md

 If you want to build Docker images of the repo or run pre-built ones, you'll also need Docker.

-# Quickstart installing using pip
+# Quickstart: installing using pip

-You can install this app directly from github using pip.
+If you just want to install the app to run it, not develop it, you can install it directly from github using pip.
 You should probably use a virtualenv too, like:
 ```bash
 cd /some/dir/
 mkdir -p my-image-repo